1936 Summer Olympics

 The 1936 Summer Olympics (Olympische Sommerspiele 1936), officially the Games of the XI Olympiad (Spiele der XI.
-Olympiade) and officially branded as Berlin 1936, were an international multi-sport event held from 1 to 16 August 1936 in Berlin, then capital of Nazi Germany.
-Berlin won the bid to host the Games over Barcelona at the 29th International Olympic Committee meeting on 26 April 1931.
-The 1936 Games marked the second and most recent time the IOC gathered to vote in a city bidding to host those Games.
-Later rule modifications forbade cities hosting the bid vote from being awarded the games.
+Olympiade) and branded as Berlin 1936, were an international multi-sport event held from 1 to 16 August 1936 in Berlin, Germany.
+Berlin won the right to host the Games over Barcelona at the 29th IOC Session in 1931.
+The 1936 Games were the second and last occasion on which the International Olympic Committee (IOC) chose a host by a ballot in which the bidding cities themselves could vote; later rules barred cities that voted from being selected.